salesucation/salesucation/README.md

 ### will contain unittest tests

-My idea is that it will test `stage1` (bash) using docker to emulate yum, apt and dnf environments. `stage2.py` will be tested in the more normal way, as well as with docker to test with GKS, AKS and EKS.
+My idea is that it will test `stage1` (bash) using docker to emulate yum, apt, apk and dnf environments. `stage2.py` will be tested in the more normal way, as well as with docker to test with GKS, AKS and EKS.